Bootcamp2025-Pega/instructions/README.md

 ![Login with Github](img/sonar-loging.png)
 3. Grand SonarQubeCloud necessary permissions
 ![Sonar permisions](img/sonar-authorize.png)
-4. Connect to bootcamp org //TODO!
-5. Generate token.
+4. Generate token.
 In order to connect Github and Sonar you need to generate token:
 * First go to My Account
 ![My Acocunt](img/generate-token-account.png)
 * Go to Security tab, enter token name of your choosing, generate token
 ![Security tab](img/sonar-generating-token.png)
-6. Now you need to add token to Github secrets.
+5. Now you need to add token to Github secrets.
 Enter name and contents of your secret.
 ![Github token](img/sonar-adding-token.png)
-7. Configure project by providing sonar settings file.
+6. Configure project by providing sonar settings file.

  Create a file named `sonar-project.properties` in the root of your project with the following content: